Politiwatch/DroneAPI/README.md

 }
 ```
 *Note that only strikes which took place after 1 Jan 2017 will have a non-null body.*

+### Getting the Latest Strike
+To get the latest strike, simply navigate to the endpoint `/latest`.
+You will be presented with the data of the latest strike in the same format as the `strike` endpoint.

 ## How to Deploy Yourself
 Run `api.py` with the working directory set to wherever you'd like the backup data (`strikes.json`) to be saved to.
 The server will start on port `8888` automatically.
 Remember to update `strikeloader.js` so that your API's URL is loaded instead!